-- Not Following the Above Guidelines: Students who do not meet or ignore these expectations may have their participation grade lowered, possibly lowering their overall grade in the class. - If it becomes clear that students are ignoring the course expectations and/or syllabus, I reserve the right to give a test that measures students' knowledge of the course expectations/syllabus, and students' participation scores will be affected accordingly.
+- Not Following the Above Guidelines: Students who do not meet or ignore these expectations may have their Free Points/Participation grade lowered, possibly lowering their overall grade in the class. - If it becomes clear that students are ignoring the course expectations and/or syllabus, I reserve the right to give a test that measures students' knowledge of the course expectations/syllabus, and students' Free Points/Participation scores will be affected accordingly.